Crewe school locked down after intruders reported inside grounds

 On Wednesday 19 March, Sir William Stanier School, Coronation Street, went into lockdown following reports of intruders on school grounds (Ryan Parker).

-A Crewe high school was locked down in response to intruders making their way on to school grounds, with Cheshire Police "notified."
+A Crewe high school was locked down in response to intruders making their way on to school grounds, with all pupils "kept safe."

-On Wednesday 19 March, Sir William Stanier School, Coronation Street, went into lockdown as "people,' not part of the pupil or staff body, were reported on-site.
+On Wednesday 19 March, Sir William Stanier School, Coronation Street, went into lockdown as "people," (former students), were reported on-site.

-At 12.44pm, the school initiated lockdown procedure, with pupils "kept safe" by staff inside classrooms and offices.
+At 12.44pm, the school initiated lockdown procedure, with pupils remaining inside classrooms and offices with staff.

 At 12.44pm on March 19, Sir William Stanier School initiated lockdown procedure, with pupils 'kept safe' with staff inside classrooms and offices (Ryan Parker).

-Sir William Stanier School has confirmed the lockdown was executed "effectively," with no reports of any major incident.
+Sir William Stanier School has confirmed the lockdown was executed "effectively."

 Following the lockdown, multiple students were picked up by parents.